elorajm/HelloWorld/README.md

 This is a basic Hello World program.
 This was created to show demonstrate the use of Visual Studio Code, GitHub, and Python integrated together.

-{Provide a link to your YouTube demonstration.
-It should be a one minute demo of the software running and a walkthrough of the code.}
+You can watch a deom of my software here.
 [Software Demo Video](http://youtube.link.goes.here)

 # Development Environment

 * Visual Sudio Code
-* Phython 3.13.7
+* Phython 3.13.2
 *Git / Github

 # Useful Websites